klaytn/klaytn-docs/docs/toolkit/klaytn-safe/create-a-safe.md

-Here you will learn how to create a Safe and evaluate its benefits on the Klaytn Network.
-Let's get started!
+Here you will see how to create a Safe and evaluate its benefits on the Klaytn Network.

 **Step 1:** Navigate to [Klaytn Safe App](https://safe.klaytn.foundation/).
 By navigating to the application on your web browser, you can explore the functionality of Klaytn Safe.